csc301-2023-winter/3-university-health-network-T/Deliverable-2/README.md

  * Patients are able to record their own exercising videos.
     * Patients can press the record button to do the redording.
- * Patients are able to do online consultation with physicians.
+ * Patients are able to:
     * Patients can find their exercise history on the calender
     * Patients can set up their microphone, speaker and camera